-Susan Greenspon Rammelt has served as our General Counsel since April 2018.
+Susan Greenspon Rammelt has served as our General Counsel since April 2018, our Secretary since March 2019, and a member of our board since August 2019.
 Ms. Greenspon Rammelt has also served as General Counsel of Camelot since April 2018.
 Prior to joining SmileDirectClub, Ms. Greenspon Rammelt was a corporate law partner at Foley & Lardner LLP since 2017, where she represented domestic and international enterprises.
 Prior to that, Ms. Greenspon Rammelt was a partner at Dentons US LLP.
-Ms. Greenspon Rammelt has over 30 years of experience as a corporate attorney, focusing on mergers and acquisitions, financings, restructurings, corporate governance, and general corporate counseling, particularly in the retail and beauty industries.
+Ms. Greenspon Rammelt has 30 years of experience as a corporate attorney, focusing on mergers and acquisitions, financings, restructurings, corporate governance, and general corporate counseling, particularly in the retail and beauty industries.
+We believe Ms. Greenspon Rammelt is qualified to serve as a member of our board of directors due to her extensive legal and business expertise.